 - red streaks extending from the scab

-- your scab is painful to the touch
+- a scab that’s painful to the touch

-- your scab isn’t healing after 10 days
+- a scab that isn’t healing after 10 days

-If you think that your scab has become infected, see your doctor.
+If you think that your scab has become infected, see a doctor or healthcare professional.

-There are a number of potential causes for a scab on a lip, including:
+There are a number of potential causes of a scab on a lip, including:

 A scab on your lip is a sign that your body is doing its job.
 It’s protecting an area of damaged skin from dirt, debris, and bacteria.

-A scab will commonly fall off in a couple of weeks, revealing new skin underneath, but keep your eye out for infection.
-If you think you might have an infection, talk with your doctor.
+A scab will commonly fall off in a couple of weeks — revealing the new skin underneath — but keep an eye out for infection.
+If you think you might have an infection, seek medical help.